himmAllRight/himmAllRight-source/content/post/sql-intro.md

 #### Right Join

-A *right* join will give *everything* in the right table, and any existing/matched items on the left, but will display as null for non matching data.
+A *right* join will return *everything* in the right table, and any existing/matched items on the left.
+Any non-matching data will display as null.

 ``` SQL
 mysql> SELECT * FROM tblUsers;